MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvspldevicecaps.md

 #### - pDM [in, optional]

 Caller-supplied pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure that describes the current print job characteristics.
 If <b>NULL</b>, the function should use the driver's internal default DEVMODEW structure.

+#### - pvOutput [out, optional]

+Caller-supplied pointer to a buffer that receives function-supplied information.
+The buffer's use depends on the value of  the <i>DeviceCap</i> parameter.
+The caller is responsible for allocating and freeing this buffer.

+#### - pwDeviceName [in]

+Caller-supplied pointer to a Unicode string that contains the printer name.

 ## -returns